Success! TRAVEL24 has been applied to your cart.

 Aloe vera gel

 Aloe vera gel is a popular, naturally-soothing remedy that many people swear by.
-Deemed a household staple by many, this substance is used to treat various conditions, including seborrheic eczema and dandruff.
+Deemed a household staple by many, this substance is used to help with various conditions, including seborrheic eczema and dandruff.

 If you're keen on trying this natural remedy, you can massage the gel into your scalp and leave it on for 30 minutes.
 Do this two to three times each week or as frequently as recommended by your healthcare provider.